 When you have a latex allergy, going to the doctor or dentist can be tricky.
-Here’s how to avoid an allergic reaction.
+There are ways you can minimize the risks.

 Ask for the first appointment in the morning.
 That’s because even if your doctor or dentist uses latex-free gloves for you, there can be latex particles in the air from gloves used with other patients.
 You're more likely to avoid these particles by getting there early.